KanzaTahreem/Blackjack-Game/README.md

 # Blackjack Game

-> A simple blackjack game.
-The main focus is not on the HTML/CSS but on the JavaScript.
+> A simple blackjack game built with JavaScript.
 ## Built With

 - HTML